Cosmoglobe/zodipy/docs/index.rst

 ====================

-Zodipy is a Python tool for simulating the Interplanetary Dust Emission that a Solar System observer sees, either in the form of timestreams or binned HEALPIX maps.
+Zodipy is a Python tool for simulating the Interplanetary Dust Emission that a Solar System observer sees, either in the form of timestreams or binned HEALPix maps.

 .. image:: ../imgs/zodipy_map.png